 A Decade of PhD: What I’ve Learned from Academia and Industry

 Today is Cinco de Mayo!
-It’s also the 10th Anniversary of my PhD defense…. something I carefully timed for late afternoon on this day in 2009.
+It’s also the 10th Anniversary of my PhD defense (in Quality Systems)…. something I carefully timed for late afternoon on this day in 2009.
 (I wanted to make sure I could celebrate the joyful occasion — or drown my sorrows — with 2-for-1 margaritas.
 Fortunately, the situation was liquid joy; unfortunately, I still got a hangover.)

 I’m writing this post to share what I’ve learned about the value of getting a PhD (is there value?) and the applicability of PhD-level work to industry.
 If you’re considering more education, maybe this will help you decide whether it’s the right choice.
 If you’re in industry and trying to figure out whether to hire PhDs, some of what I write here might help.
 But first, some background!

 I never even thought I’d get a PhD — it certainly didn’t happen out of intent or design.
-My family was poor and I studied ridiculously hard so I could “escape it.”
+My family was poor (my dad was an East Prussian refugee whose family lost a couple hundred years’ worth of assets and had to start from scratch in the U.S. in the 1960s, and my mom’s grandparents were very poor Irish laborers who came to the U.S. in the early 1900s) so I studied ridiculously hard to “escape”.
 I didn’t think I was smart enough for a PhD, even though I started college at 16 taking half undergrad classes and half grad classes in meteorology.
 I aced my grad classes and very maturely ignored my required classes, so I got kicked out.
 (At the same time, I wasn’t really fitting in with people… my roommate called me “Nerdcole”.)
 When I was let back in the department head wouldn’t let me take any grad classes so I got bored and burned out… not surprising since I was supporting myself, and working three jobs to make that happen.
 I quit school to work at an e-commerce startup when I was 18.
 A few months later, thanks to (good) peer pressure, I took 3 credit by exams to see if it would get me over the finish line, and thanks to some side skills I had picked up in vector calculus and statistics, it worked and I got the BS.
 But I was still left with a pretty bad GPA, and even worse self esteem, and I was convinced no one would ever let me into grad school.

 I figured I’d focus on industry and help companies grow.
 There was no other choice.